ovh/docs/pages/cloud/storage/block_storage/ceph_io_benchmarking/guide.en-ie.md

 ## How we measure Cloud Disk Array performance
 To measure Cloud Disk Array performance we are running test on a 32 images, each of 32GiB size, running for a few hours.
 Using big data set during test ensures us that performance will stay on a specified level.

+## Go further

+Visit our dedicated Discord channel: <https://discord.gg/ovhcloud>.
+Ask questions, provide feedback and interact directly with the team that builds our Storage and Backup services.

+Join our community of users on <https://community.ovh.com/en/>.